- What is a Micro-Entrepreneur?

 The third important characteristic is that micro-entrepreneur tax status is only available if the business does not exceed certain turnover (sales) limits.

 These turnover limits depend on the type of business activity you pursue.

-In this respect the rules make a (rather bizarre) distinction between those whose business activity is 'service' or ‘professional’ based, and those main activity is 'sales'.
+In this respect the rules make a (rather bizarre) distinction between those whose business activity is 'trade' or ‘professional’ based, and those main activity is 'commercial'.